 Australian actor Shane Jacobson (playing himself) decides to have a party and what better way to party than to invite a number of well known humorous Australians and talented Musicians.
-Shane’s only request to his guests is to bring their favourite jokes and he will take care of the rest, including the all drinks and food on the BBQ etc. This film is about one night of laughter with fellow Australians, celebrating life with some good old joke-telling.
+Shane’s only request to his guests is to bring their favourite jokes and he will take care of the rest, including all drinks and food on the BBQ etc. This film is about one night of laughter with fellow Australians, celebrating life with some good old joke-telling.

 The celebrity cast here is quite massive and each actor is simply playing themselves.
 Shane Jacobson is also joined by Ronald Jacobson (Shane’s father in real life), Paul Hogan, Jimeoin, Steve Vizard, Tim Ferguson and the list goes on.